Click through and use these 50 tips to get the most mileage out of your money and live large on any size budget.

 Rent a Mansion Instead of Buying

-When you consider the convenience factors associated with renting, it might be a better financial decision, according to a 2016 survey by Freddie Mac.
+When you consider the convenience factors associated with renting, it might be a better financial decision.
 Moreover, you can save money by renting a mansion instead of buying one, as you won't have to pay property taxes or keep up with maintenance and repairs.

 Upgrade Your Home Yourself